prabhu-sunderaraman/full-stack-2024/backend/backend_discussions.md

 * If you have 3 partitions, 3 or less number of consumers is adequate. more than 3, you are wasting your resources
 * If you have 100 partitions, you can have 100 consumer instances and not more

+### Cloud

+* online database
+* large amount of data can be stored
+* icloud, google drive,

+### Building applications on the cloud

+* Earlier applications were built using the libraries and frameworks or tech stack and pushed/hosted on the cloud
+* Over a period of time, the cloud providers became more and more popular and powerful that they started giving services exclusively for their customers
+* CNCF - cloud native
+* You create scripts or programs to provision infrastructure
+* Terraform or Ansible